Anthoine Hubert: Karting

 Born in Lyon, Hubert began his karting career in 2004 at age eight.
 In 2010 he finished as runner-up in the CIK-FIA Karting Academy Trophy.
 In the 2011 and 2012 CIK-FIA "U18" World Karting Championships, he finished third.

 Formula Renault

 In 2013, Hubert moved up to single-seater racing, joining the French F4 Championship.
 He went on to win the series on his first attempt, finishing the season with eleven wins and two further podium finishes.

-In 2014, he graduated to competing in the Eurocup Formula Renault 2.0 with Tech 1 Racing.
+In 2014, Hubert graduated to competing in the Eurocup Formula Renault 2.0 with Tech 1 Racing.
 He finished fifteenth overall, with six point-scoring finishes throughout the season.
 He also participated in Formula Renault 2.0 Alps as guest driver.

-For the 2015 season Hubert remained in the Eurocup and with Tech 1.
+For the 2015 season, Hubert remained in the Eurocup and with Tech 1.
 He finished fifth in the championship with wins at Silverstone and Le Mans and another five podiums to his name.
 He also contested selected events in the Alps series, where he won four of the six races that he started, and finished second in other two races.